sidmohan0/callm/README.md

 ## AI-Powered Rule Generation

-CallM introduces a novel approach to cellular automata experimentation: **natural language rule creation**.
+CALLM introduces a novel approach to cellular automata experimentation: **natural language rule creation**.
 This groundbreaking feature allows you to:

 - **Describe rules in plain English**: Simply explain how you want cells to behave
 - **Instant code generation**: The application leverages OpenAI's language models to translate your description into functional Python code